 7. Food Blogging or Vlogging

 If you love food but prefer not to work in a kitchen, food blogging or vlogging could be a great way to build a business.
+It is one of the ways to make money online.
 With food blogging, you can share your recipes, review restaurants, and provide cooking tips to an audience eager for culinary inspiration.
 Vlogging (video blogging) takes this concept to platforms like YouTube, where you can demonstrate cooking techniques or showcase food adventures.
 Successful bloggers and vloggers can make money through ad revenue, sponsorships, affiliate marketing, or even selling their own cookbooks and products.
 The key is creating engaging content that resonates with your target audience.

 - Recipe Blogging: Focus on creating and sharing unique recipes, food photography, and step-by-step cooking tutorials.